holsatus/holsatus-flight/README.md

 # Holsatus 🦀 Flight

+> [!NOTE]
+> A refactor is currently in progress.
+The readme may be misleading, and stuff might be broken.
+Stay tuned

+---

 Holsatus Flight is a novel autopilot built in pure Rust.
 The firmware is designed around an the [Embassy](https://github.com/embassy-rs/embassy) framework and uses `async` functionality extensively to enable unprecedented efficiency with a high level of functionality.

 The current implementation is designed for quad copters, and runs on the Raspberry Pi RP2040 chip (a sub $1 chip!), but support for other configurations and hardware is intended for the future.